How do you make Band-Aids stick so they don’t fall off, even if you sweat, swim or work with greasy parts?

 The woman was an anesthesiologist.
 She told me that when doctors use butterfly bandages or Steri-Strips in place of stitches, they always swab the skin where they want the bandage to stick with tincture of benzoin.
 While I don’t remember her name — her boat was Long Tall Sally — she even had an extra bottle that she gave us.

 Tincture of benzoin works wonders.
 I have no idea why it’s not widely known, but I’m doing my part to spread the word.
 Seems to me that it should be in everyone’s first aid kit — shore dwellers as well as boaters!

-It’s simple to use.
-I found a Q-Tip to be the best applicator if the bottle doesn’t come with one, and just dipped it in the bottle then wiped it where the bandage should stick.
-Let it dry just a few seconds — about as long as it takes to pick up the Band-Aid and take it out of its wrapper — and then put the bandage on.
+Tincture of benzoin is simple to use.
+I found a Q-Tip to be the best applicator if the bottle doesn’t come with one.
+Just dip it in the bottle then wipe it where the bandage should stick.
+Let the tincture of benzoin dry on your skin for just a few seconds — about as long as it takes to pick up the Band-Aid and take it out of its wrapper — and then put the bandage on.

 A bottle will last for several years — I think we had that original bottle for 7 years!

 Many U.S. pharmacies carry tincture of benzoin, but you often have to ask for it.
 We never could find it in Mexico or Central America.
 We now live in a small rural town in the US, and two of four pharmacies in town carry it.

-Here’s hoping you won’t need Band-Aids too often. . . but if you do, at least you’ll know how to keep them on!
+Here’s hoping you won’t need Band-Aids too often.
+But if you do, at least you’ll know how to keep them on!

 This article was originally written on August 18, 2011.
 It has been substantially updated and republished on January 6, 2019.
 Original comments can still be found below.